Knox Cunningham: Post-Parliamentary career

 Cunningham remained on the backbenches, known as one to the right of Ulster Unionism and a friend of Ian Paisley, through the rest of the 1960s, he frequently clashed with Harold Wilson during this period, but decided to retire at the 1970 general election.
 He was Master of the Drapers Company in 1973–74.
-He was Provincial Grand Master of the Masonic Order in Gloucestershire from 1970-76.
+He was Provincial Grand Master of the Masonic Order in Gloucestershire from 1970 to 1976.
 He was a member of the Apprentice Boys Club in Derry and attended the 275th Anniversary of the shutting of the gates.
 Throughout his life he represented the old landed interests of Ulster and remained personally wealthy through family inheritance.
 He died suddenly at Derhams House, Minchinhampton on 29 July 1976 at the age of sixty-seven.

-Military intelligence, the RUC and victims named Cunningham as a paedophile and identified his close links to the sex offender ring at Kincora Boys' Home but MI5 deny this.
+Military intelligence, the RUC and victims named Cunningham as a paedophile and identified his close links to the sex offender ring at Kincora Boys' Home, but MI5 denies this.